 Who Can Apply?

-Every five-year-old in New York City is guaranteed a seat in a public school kindergarten program.
+Every five-year-old New York City resident is guaranteed a seat in a public school kindergarten program.
 Children start kindergarten in the September of the calendar year they turn five.
-If your child was born in 2015, you will apply to kindergarten this winter, and your child will start kindergarten in Fall 2020.
+If you have a child born in 2018, they will begin kindergarten in September 2023.

-We welcome all of the following to apply to kindergarten: current pre-K students at DOE public schools, Pre-K Centers, NYC Early Education Centers, charter schools, and private and parochial schools; students with disabilities; students with accessibility needs; students learning English; students in temporary housing; and LGBTQ and gender nonconforming students.
+We welcome all of the following to apply to kindergarten: pre-K students currently attending DOE public schools, Pre-K Centers, NYC Early Education Centers, charter schools, private schools, or parochial schools; children who are attending school for the first time; students with disabilities; students with accessibility needs; students learning English; students in temporary housing; and LGBTQ and gender nonconforming students.